Employment Taxes

 To report payroll taxes, there are 3 forms that must be filed:

-For larger employers, the schedule for depositing trust fund taxes depends on the amount of tax collected, so businesses are grouped as monthly schedule depositors and semiweekly schedule depositors.
+For larger employers, the schedule for depositing trust fund taxes depends on the amount collected, so businesses are grouped as monthly schedule depositors and semiweekly schedule depositors.
 The type of depositor depends on the look-back period, which is the year starting on July 1, 2 years prior to the reporting year through June 30 of the following year.
 If payroll deposits during the look-back period did not exceed $50,000, then the business is considered a monthly schedule depositor, who must make deposits by the 15th day following the month (e.g. March 15 for February).
 However, if at least $100,000 of payroll taxes has been accumulated, then these taxes must be deposited by the next business day and the business automatically becomes a semiweekly schedule depositor for the remaining current tax year and the following year.
 If payroll deposits exceeded $50,000 during the look-back period, then the business is a semiweekly schedule depositor.
 For such a business, if payday is on Wednesday, Thursday, or Friday, then the taxes must be deposited by the following Wednesday; otherwise, the taxes must be deposited by the following Friday.
 If the deposit is due on a weekend or holiday, then the due date will be the next business day.
 Penalties and interest apply if the payroll deposits are not deposited on time.

 Employers who have less than a $2500 employment tax liability in any calendar quarter can submit their employment taxes with their quarterly employer tax returns.
 A business owner who has both employees and household employees can report both FICA and FUTA taxes on Form 941 and Form 940, instead of using Schedule H, Household Employment Taxes for household employees.